- 3 days ago

 You may not get this 100% right off the mark, so it’s always good to bite this off in increments.

-- Always choose unprocessed foods over processed foods;
+- Always choose unprocessed foods over processed foods to retain the food matrix;

-- Eat more plant-based foods than animal-based foods;
+- Eat more plant-based foods than animal-based foods like a 4:1 ratio;

 - Eat a wide variety of foods, especially fruits and vegetables;